citizenfx/natives/INTERIOR/DisableInterior.md

 ```

 ```
-to turn off an interior & remove all cost associated with it.
+To deactivate an interior and eliminate all associated costs.

 Example:
 This removes the interior from the strip club and when trying to walk inside the player just falls: